EichlerLab/pav/CONFIG.md

 Parameters controlling inversion detection for small inversions:

-* inv_threads [4; int]: Scan for inversions using this many simultaneous threads to compute smoothed density plots for k-mer states (for breakpoint and structure resolution).
+  plots for k-mer states (for breakpoint and structure resolution).
 This parameter is specifically for resolving inversions within aligned contigs (i.e. did not break contig into multiple alignment records).
 * inv_min_expand [1; int]: When searching for inversions, expand the search window at least this many times before